Bitcoin-ABC/bitcoin-abc/doc/unit-tests.md

 Run `test_bitcoin --help` for the full list.

-### Note on adding test cases
+### Adding test cases

 The build system is setup to compile an executable called `test_bitcoin` that runs all of the unit tests.
 The main source file for the test library is found in `util/setup_common.cpp`.
 To add a new unit test file to our test suite you need to add the file to `src/test/CMakeLists.txt`.
 The pattern is to create one test file for each class or source file for which you want to create unit tests.
 The file naming convention is `<source_filename>_tests.cpp` and such files should wrap their tests in a test suite called `<source_filename>_tests`.
-For an example of this pattern, examine `uint256_tests.cpp`.
+For an example of this pattern, see `uint256_tests.cpp`.

 For further reading, I found the following website to be helpful in explaining how the boost unit test framework works:
 [https://legalizeadulthood.wordpress.com/2009/07/04/c-unit-tests-with-boost-test-part-1/](https://legalizeadulthood.wordpress.com/2009/07/04/c-unit-tests-with-boost-test-part-1/)

-### Debugging unit tests
+### Logging and debugging in unit tests

+To write to logs from unit tests you need to use specific message methods provided by Boost.
+The simplest is `BOOST_TEST_MESSAGE`.

+For debugging you can launch the test_bitcoin executable with `gdb`or `lldb` and start debugging, just like you would with bitcoind.

-Simple example of debugging unit tests with GDB on Linux:
+This is a simple example of debugging unit tests with GDB on Linux:
 ```
 cd /build/src/test
 gdb test_bitcoin